 DoorDash and a G2 License

-Yes, you can drive with DoorDash if you’re 18+ and have 1 year of driving experience (which if you’re in the graduated licensing program in Ontario, you’ve done this).
+Yes, you can drive with DoorDash if you’re 18+ and have 1 year of driving experience (which if you’re in the graduated licensing program in Ontario, you’ve got it).

 Can I drive for Uber with a G2?